1-Sisyphe/youCanCodeAGif/README.md

 Basically, as the gif says itself:
 - the script download a video from Youtube
 - cut it into interesting scenes
-- create several terminal-like scenes, via terminal.py
+- create several terminal-like scenes, via terminal.py.
+The code you see in the terminal is the actual code from the main_script.py
 - concatenates the scens from the video and from the terminal
 - create the subtitles via subtitles.py and burn them into the video
 - convert the video into a gif